-- a. the copies are not used to imply AMSA endorsement; - b. the sources, AMSA, and the copyright date are listed; - c. the copies are not offered for sale.
+- 1. the copies are not used to imply AMSA endorsement; - 2. the sources, AMSA, and the copyright date are listed; - 3. the copies are not offered for sale.

 AMSA may require recipients of project funds to sign a copyright release form approved by the Board of Trustees.